Strategy

 Anthem

-For the Anthem.com global redesign, a clear business problem emerged: the ACA was driving tons of users to Anthem's digital presence to learn more.
-But people don't like to read a lot, much less read a lot about insurance.
+For the Anthem.com global redesign, a clear business problem emerged: the ACA was driving tons of users to Anthem's digital experience to learn, but people don't like to read, much less read about insurance.

-So we crafted an overarching strategy for all of Anthem.com that used clear, simple language, a little bit of repetitive learning, and lots of widgets and visuals.
-We needed a place where folks could land and learn, even if they were already members.
-Users could shop, log in, or find relevant info surfaced exactly when and where they expected to find it.
+So I crafted a strategy for the entire Anthem.com site that used clear, simple language, a bit of repetitive learning, and lots of widgets and visuals.
+Now, users could shop, log in, or find relevant info surfaced exactly when and where they expected to find it.

-The redesign trickled into Anthem's global strategy and earned kudos for its digital design.
-All content, strategy, UX, and IA design.
+The redesign informed Anthem's global strategy and earned kudos for its digital design.
+I owned all copywriting, content design, strategy, UX, and IA.

 Thorn